Duncan9099/CV/README.md

 ## Experience
 [back to top](#top)

 **HSBC Expat** (09.2018 to 08.2019)
 *Premier Relationship Officer*
-- Part of the client onboarding team for new customers.
-Improved straight through processing rates 25%
-- Face to face client support for T/T transfers, client due diligence and personal banking issues
-- Phoned potential customers to answer mortgage enquiries
-- Performed mortgage decision in principle calls before sending applications for credit approval process
+At HSBC Expat I was assisted in increasing lines of communication between our internal account opening teams to help increase our straight through processing (STP) rates for account opening by around 25%.
+This helped our teams increase the number of account openings significantly as a result of the increased STP rates.
+One of my roles at HSBC was to perform decision in principle calls with our mortgage customers, this required strong communication skills from me as I had to explain in clear terms the problems, solutions and any risks involved with the transaction at hand.
+This skill has been invaluable in my programming experience in pair programming and team/agile processes as I am required to succinctly explain my thought process to my partner.

 **Lexington Partners** (02.2018 to 05.2018)
 *Research Intern*
-- Industry research on sectors with potential investment opportunities
-- Presented industry research to senior partners in Hong Kong
+My role at Lexington Partners was to carry out industry research on sectors with potential investment opportunities which I then presented the research to senior partners in the firm to guide their investment decisions.
+To avoid making mistakes in my research, I had to have a strict methodical process.
+This has been a fundamental skill for me in software development especially when faced with problems and TDD.
+By taking a step back and applying critical thinking I am able to break down a problem and find a fresh approach to solve the issue.

 **CLSA** (01.2018 to 02.2018)
 *Research Intern*
-- Contributed to numerous daily newsletters circulated to company staff and clients
-- Researched and submitted report on crypto-currency arbitrage opportunity on the ‘Kimchi premium’
-- Assisted junior analyst edit initiation of coverage report on healthcare company
+At CLSA I undertook a project to assess the feasability of exploiting an arbitrage opportunity on cryptocurrency exchanges.
+The opportunity primarily existed between Korean exchanges and International exchanges due to popularity of cryptocurrencies and existing capital controls in Korea.
+I assessed the best method to exploit the opporunity and the requirements that we would potentially need to proceed and submitted my report to the Head of CLSA Research Hong Kong.
+Part of my role also included writing daily newsletters, this required a keen attention to detail as it was distributed to all members of staff in the company.
+This skill has been invaluable in my development in coding, especially in my debugging process as I have been able to focus on the details of the problem to gain visibility.

 **Aglaia Family Office** (07.2017 to 12.2017)
 *Research Intern*
-- Compiled reports on technology startups and venture capital funds focused mainly on big data, 3D printing, computer vision and machine learning
+At Aglaia I compiled reports on technology startups and venture capital funds focused mainly on big data, 3D printing, computer vision and machine learning

 <a name="education"></a>
 ## Education
 [back to top](#top)

 #### University of Edinburgh (09.2013 to 07.2017)